unf0rg0tt3n/docker-compose-lemp-stack/README.md

 # Docker Compose LEP Stack

-This repository contains a little `docker-compose` configuration to start a `LEMP (Linux, Nginx, MariaDB, PHP)` stack.
+This repository contains a little `docker-compose` configuration to start a `LEP (Linux, Nginx, PHP)` stack.

 ## Details